 A Buddhist friend in Mexico, Rafael, passed this one on to me.
 It certainly rang false.

-As far as I can see, this precise formulation is from a 1992 book by Paul Ferrini called “The Wisdom of the Self,” where he attributes the following to his friend, Robert Ferre: “there is no path to happiness.
+This precise formulation seems to be from a 1992 book by Paul Ferrini called “The Wisdom of the Self,” where he attributes the following to his friend, Robert Ferre: “There is no path to happiness.
 Happiness itself is the path.”
 I haven’t yet found anywhere that Ferre wrote this.
 It’s been in many books since then, often without attribution or attributed to the Buddha, although this one is certainly a genuine Fake Buddha Quote.

 As Guido points out in the comments, below, however, another version of this saying — “There is no way to happiness; Happiness is the way” is found in the writings of Thich Nhat Hanh.